Information Technology Governance

 - creates a greater understanding of the challenges of managing technology among institutional leaders which builds greater support for the need for technology investments, standards and policies,

-- provides IT Services with constructive feedback on how and where to improve its services which increases overall satisfaction, and
+- provides Information Technology with constructive feedback on how and where to improve its services which increases overall satisfaction, and

-- provides a collaborative framework to build trust between IT Services and local technology leaders,
+- provides a collaborative framework to build trust between Information Technology and local technology leaders,

 - provides a place to report accomplishments in regards to technology at SJSU.